oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Threads]

   - Captures the AI’s connections—key relationships and expertise shaped by experience.
-Fields highlight well-trodden topics or bonds, drawn from prompts exploring what the AI has lived most deeply.
+Highlight well-trodden topics or bonds, drawn from prompts exploring what the AI has lived most deeply.

   - Constraints `String, max 1500 characters, regex ^[\w\s,.-":]{1,1500}$`